 Modern’s annual Productivity Achievement Awards honor companies that have made outstanding strides in improving operations through materials handling and related information systems.

-Each year, Modern’s Productivity Achievement Awards honor those companies that made outstanding operational improvements through materials handling systems and related information systems.
-Modern’s editorial team selects finalists from among the monthly system reports published on Modern’s cover in the previous year.
+Since 1991, Modern’s Productivity Achievement Awards have honored those companies that have made outstanding operational improvements through materials handling systems and related information systems.
+Our editorial team selects finalists from among the monthly system reports published on Modern’s cover over the course of the previous year.

 Warehousing & Distribution